 Booked my two small chimneys to be swept.
 The booking process and service delivery was quick and efficient.
 Will use again.

 I am very satisfied with how my chimneys turned out.
 Winter is coming and I'd rather be on the safe side.
 Well done LCS.

-‘Chimney sweeps’: it’s a phrase that conjures up images of Victorian London, the Edwardian era, of malnourished little boys, exploited for child labour, of Bert the Sweep from Mary Poppins all covered with soot, of thick pea-souper fogs that provided the perfect cover for Jack the Ripper and other historical images.
+London chimney sweeps - it’s a phrase that conjures up images of the Victorian and Edwardian eras, of malnourished little boys exploited for child labour, of Bert the Sweep from Mary Poppins all covered with soot, of thick pea-souper fogs that provided the perfect cover for Jack the Ripper and other historical images.
 Some of you might start humming the show tune of chim-chimney, chim-chimney, chim-chim-cheroo.
-Aren’t those London ash and soot cleaners thing of the past, gone the way of the crinoline and smartly uniformed housemaids that make up coal fires in every room, probably because there are no longer maids who make up coal fires in the rooms?
+Aren’t these London guys a thing of the past, gone the way of the crinoline and smartly uniformed housemaids that make up coal fires in every room, probably because there are no longer maids who make up coal fires in the rooms?